discoverelearning/firemods/README.md

   - Add or edit notes attached to text selections
   - Remove existing highlights
 - **Note Indicators**: Visual note icons appear next to text that has attached notes, allowing easy access to view and edit.
+- **Cross-Session Persistence**: Highlights and notes remain available when learners return to the course.

 **Customisation Options:**
 - Configure highlight colours with custom names and hex values
 - Customise the note modal title
 - All styling integrates seamlessly with Rise's existing design

+This feature is perfect for study courses, reference materials, and any content where learners benefit from personal annotation capabilities.

 ### 📖 Menu Customisations